 You may not know the term “theme gardens,” but you’d recognize one if you saw one.
-A Japanese garden is a theme garden.
+A Japanese garden is a type of theme garden.
 So is an herb garden, and a rose garden, and a rock garden.
 A garden with only shades of blue has a theme, as does a maze, or a garden with a dozen fountains, or one with a little gnome behind every second bush.
-Any garden organized around some unifying idea is a theme garden.
+Any garden organized around some unifying idea or design is a theme garden.

 A theme, then, can be a color, a plant, a type of plant, a country, a period, or a use.
 Often gardeners have themes that they may be aware of only subliminally.
 If when you’re in a gardening store you think, “oh, that’s pretty, I think I’ll buy one,” then that’s not much of a theme.
 If, however, you think, “That’s pretty, but it’s not native — think I’ll pass,” then you’ve got a theme going: native plants.